 How to Answer the “Why Apple” Interview Question?

 One of the FAANG companies, Apple, is a true flag-bearer of innovation.
-It is a much-coveted name among job-seekers and is one of the largest job creators in the US.
+Receiving around 50 applications for each job per day, it is a much-coveted name among job-seekers and is one of the largest job creators in the US.
 Naturally, every software engineer who wishes to uplevel their tech career looks to Apple; as a result, the competition is fierce.

 To crack an Apple interview, you need hard work, a strategic prep plan, and lots of practice.
 In this article, we’ll cover one of the most seemingly simple yet tricky questions asked at Apple’s behavioral interviews — why do you want to work at Apple?